mreineck/ducc/README.md

 ### Building only the C++ part

-If you want to use ducc's algorithms in a C++ code, there is  template file CMakeLists-C++.txt in the repository to help you integrate the library into your project; this will probably be revised and improved soon.
+If you want to use ducc's algorithms in a C++ code, there is a template file CMakeLists-C++.txt in the repository to help you integrate the library into your project; this will probably be revised and improved soon.